Zaptic/secure-ftp/README.md

 # secure-ftp
 A light FTP, FTPs library without external dependencies written in typescript.

-At Zaptic we use this library for our FTP integrations and it can be considered production ready but is not necessarely bug free.
+At Zaptic we use this library for our FTP integrations and it can be considered production ready but is not necessarily bug free.
 It does not implement every methods from the RFC spec but we are open to adding them as the need arises.